jdoleary/Spellmasons/docs/Marketing.md

     - Make the trailer
     - Reroute spellmasons.com to the steam page directly
     - Deside on a hard release date
+    - Once the marketing campain is launched aim to release 1 short a week
     - Contractors
         - COVER YOUR ASS LEGALLY HERE
         - "Spellmasons.com" voiceover